 16.43 Once credit has been granted by the university for specified learning, whether through successful completion of modules or RPL, the credit may normally only be counted towards one university award at this level (ie undergraduate or postgraduate).
-Exceptionally, the re-use of credit to contribute towards another award at the same or lower level may be permissible where the student is applying to enter a highly industry-specialised award or one accredited by a professional, statutory or regulatory body.
-The limitations on credit awarded through RPL would be applicable in such cases.
+Exceptionally, the reuse of credit to contribute towards another award at the same or lower level may be

+- permissible where the student is applying to enter a highly industry-specialised award or one accredited by a professional, statutory or regulatory body.
+The limitations on credit awarded through RPL would be applicable in such cases. - 16.44 Other awarding bodies, such as SQA, may have different approaches to the use or reuse of credits within their awards.